Long-Term Human Video Generation of Multiple Futures Using Poses: Methodology

 \subsection{Video generation network}

-Figure \ref{fig:skeleton} shows an overview of our video generation network.
+Figure. \ref{fig:skeleton} shows an overview of our video generation network.
 Our video generation network generates future frames with respect to a past frame and our predicted future pose sequence, following an adversarial approach.
 We use an architecture based on~\cite{yan2017skeleton}.
 It generates a single future frame from two inputs, namely the last frame of the input video $x_T$ and a generated future pose $p_{t'}$.
 The final video is obtained by repeating this for all $T'$ future frames.
-Not generating the whole video directly at once \cite{vondrick2016generating} but generating each frame individually increases the image quality.
+Not generating the whole video directly at once \cite{vondrick2016generating,walker2017pose} but generating each frame individually \cite{villegas2017learning,yan2017skeleton} increases the image quality.

-Before being input to the video generation network, the human pose coordinates generated by the pose prediction network $p_{t'}$ are transformed into a heatmap $h_{t'}$.
-Our heatmaps have $N$ channels, in which each channel represents the position of each joint using a Gaussian distribution centered in the predicted $xy$ coordinates.
+Before being input to the video generation network, the human pose coordinates generated by the pose prediction network $p_{t'}$ are transformed into a different representation $h_{t'}$. $h_{t'}$ consists of $N+1$ channels with the same height and width as the input video frames.
+It is built by concatenating a heatmap of $N$ channels, in which each channel represents the position of each joint using a Gaussian distribution centered in the $xy$ coordinates generated by $G_p$, and one channel containing a skeleton that joins those joints.
 Thus, for a future frame $t'$, the frame generator $G_f$ takes the last input RGB frame $x_T$ and the predicted future pose $h_{t'}$.
 Our $G_f$ follows the U-Net architecture \cite{ronneberger2015unet}.
-Inputs $x_T$ and $h_{t'}$ are concatenated in the channel direction. $G_f$ encodes the image with $3+N$ channels and decodes it into the future frame $\hat{x}_{t'}$.
-Then, our frame discriminator $D_f$ takes the input image $x_T$, the generated future pose $h_{t'}$, and either the real future frame ${x}_{t'}$ or the generated future frame $\hat{x}_{t'}$ and discriminates whether future frame is real or fake (i.e., generated).
+Inputs $x_T$ and $h_{t'}$ are concatenated in the channel direction. $G_f$ encodes the image with $3+N+1$ channels and decodes it into the future frame $\hat{x}_{t'}$.
+Then, our frame discriminator $D_f$ takes the input image $x_T$, the heatmap of the generated future pose $h_{t'}$, and either the real future frame ${x}_{t'}$ or the generated future frame $\hat{x}_{t'}$ and discriminates whether future frame is real or fake (i.e., generated).
 Since generating a realistic human is more difficult than generating the background, $D_f$ should focus on the foreground human.
-Therefore, we mask $D_f$ input images to show only the area where the human appears, delimited by the outermost joint coordinates (Fig.~\ref{fig:skeleton}).
+Therefore, we mask $D_f$ input images to show only the area where the human appears, delimited by the outermost joint coordinates (Figure.~\ref{fig:skeleton}).